goh-joshua/tp/docs/DeveloperGuide.md

 **MSS**

 1. Agent requests to delete an organization
-2. playbook.io deletes the organization
+2. playbook.io deletes the organization profile

    Use case ends.